Surrender of Lease

 The surrender of a head lease does not imply the surrender of any current subleases affecting it.
 The subleases remain on the title as leases for their term.

-NOTE: A surrender of a sublease, part of premises, Crown land tenure term lease or Crown land Real Property Act lease must be lodged in paper.
+NOTE: A surrender of part of premises, Crown land tenure term lease or Crown land Real Property Act lease must be lodged as a Dealing with Exception.

 NOTE: A surrender of lease affecting a lease carried forward as a subsisting interest, i.e. 'Bk ...
 No. ...
-Lease To ...' must be lodged in paper.
+Lease To ...' must be lodged as a Dealing with Exception.

 NOTE: If a concurrent lease is recorded on the Register the surrender of the original lease must be executed or consented to by the concurrent lessee.